ZazerConer/TV_CHANNEL_HTML/README.md

-## Free TV channels with html video player
+## Free TV channels with HTML video player

 Link the file.html to the CDN for publishing.